mikepthomas/projects/_posts/nuka-world.md

 # Intro

-These parts are for the Fallout Wasteland Warfare [Nuka-World Rules Expansion](fallout-wasteland-warfare#wave-9---nuka-world-expansion) and Fallout Factions [Battle For Nuka-World Starter Set][Battle For Nuka World Starter Set].
+These parts are for the Fallout Wasteland Warfare [Nuka-World Rules Expansion](fallout-wasteland-warfare#wave-9---nuka-world-expansion) and Fallout Factions [Battle for Nuka-World Starter Set].

-[Battle For Nuka World Starter Set]: fallout-wasteland-warfare#battle-for-nuka-world
+[Battle for Nuka-World Starter Set]: fallout-wasteland-warfare#battle-for-nuka-world

 # Minatures